MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Use-AzureRmHDInsightCluster.md

 ```

 ## DESCRIPTION
-The **Use-AzureRmHDInsightCluster** cmdlet selects the azure_2 HDInsight cluster for the Invoke-AzureRmHDInsightHiveJob cmdlet to use to submit Hive jobs.
+The **Use-AzureRmHDInsightCluster** cmdlet selects the Azure HDInsight cluster for the Invoke-AzureRmHDInsightHiveJob cmdlet to use to submit Hive jobs.

 ## EXAMPLES